DataKitchen/ngx-toolkit/projects/core/README.md

 `subject$` will be automatically unsubscribed on `OnDestroy`.

 #### Defer a function after a lifecycle hooks
-Sometimes you may want to defer a method/function call after any of the Angular's lifecycle hooks.
+Sometimes you may want to defer a method/function call after one of Angular's lifecycle hooks.

 ```typescript
 import { CoreComponent } from '@datakitchen/ngx-toolkit';